zauberzeug/rosys/docs/features/cameras.md

 # Cameras

 RoSys provides instant camera access for [object detection](object_detection.md), remote operation and similar use cases.
-Any plugged in camera becomes an entry in `world.cameras` containing recorded frames and configuration parameters like exposure.
+Any plugged in camera becomes an entry in `world.cameras` containing recorded images and configuration parameters like exposure.

 ## Setup